Loneliness

-Loneliness is an unpleasant emotional response to perceived or actual isolation.
-Loneliness is also described as social pain – a psychological mechanism that motivates individuals to seek social connections.
-It is often associated with a perceived lack of connection and intimacy.
-Loneliness overlaps and yet is distinct from solitude.
-Solitude is simply the state of being apart from others; not everyone who experiences solitude feels lonely.
-As a subjective emotion, loneliness can be felt even when a person is surrounded by other people.
+Loneliness is an unpleasant emotional response to perceived or actual social isolation.
+Loneliness has been described as social pain, a psychological mechanism that motivates individuals to seek social connections.

 The causes of loneliness are varied.
-Loneliness can be a result of genetic inheritance, cultural factors, a lack of meaningful relationships, a significant loss, an excessive reliance on passive technologies (notably the Internet in the 21st century), or a self-perpetuating mindset.
-Research has shown that loneliness is found throughout society, including among people in marriages along with other strong relationships, and those with successful careers.
-Most people experience loneliness at some points in their lives, and some feel it often.
+Loneliness can be a result of systemic issues, genetic inheritance, cultural factors, a lack of meaningful relationships, a significant loss, an excessive reliance on passive technologies (particularly the Internet in the 21st century), and a self-perpetuating mindset.
+Research has demonstrated that loneliness is ubiquitous in society, including among people in marriages along with other strong relationships and those with successful careers.

-Loneliness is found to be the highest among younger people as, according to the BBC Loneliness Experiment, 40% people within the age group 16–24 admit to feeling lonely while the percentage of people who feel lonely above age 75 is around 27%.
+Most people suffer temporary loneliness at some points in their lives, with about one in six of the world's population experiencing significant long-term loneliness.
+Adolescents tend to experience the highest levels of loneliness; in later years it tends to decrease.
+This is in contrast with social isolation, which tends to increase with age, but on average older people grow less bothered by it at an even faster rate.

-The effects of loneliness are also varied.
-Transient loneliness (loneliness that exists for a short period of time) is related to positive effects, including an increased focus on the strength of one's relationships.
-Chronic loneliness (loneliness that exists for a significant amount of time in one's life) is generally correlated with negative effects, including increased obesity, substance use disorder, risk of depression, cardiovascular disease, risk of high blood pressure, and high cholesterol.
-Chronic loneliness is also correlated with an increased risk of death and suicidal thoughts.
+Transient or short-term loneliness is generally seen as a positive, adaptive response.
+While unpleasant, it motivates individuals to seek social connection, similar to how short-term hunger motivates one to eat.
+Chronic or long-term loneliness on the other hand, is generally correlated with negative effects.
+These include increased obesity, substance use disorder, risk of depression, cardiovascular disease, risk of high blood pressure, and high cholesterol.

 Medical treatments for loneliness include beginning therapy and taking antidepressants.
 Social treatments for loneliness generally include an increase in interaction with others, such as group activities (such as exercise or religious activities), re-engaging with old friends or colleagues, owning pets, and becoming more connected with one's community.

 Loneliness has long been a theme in literature, going back to the Epic of Gilgamesh.
 However, academic coverage of loneliness was sparse until recent decades.
 In the 21st century, some academics and professionals have claimed that loneliness has become an epidemic, including Vivek Murthy, a former Surgeon General of the United States.

 Causes

-Thomas Wolfe who in an often quoted passage stated "The whole conviction of my life now rests upon the belief that loneliness, far from being a rare and curious phenomenon, is the central and inevitable fact of human existence."
+Thomas Wolfe who, in an often quoted passage, stated "The whole conviction of my life now rests upon the belief that loneliness, far from being a rare and curious phenomenon, is the central and inevitable fact of human existence."